I'm definitely not doing this. And it sounds like avoiding it isn't going to be too painful for my personal needs?

 I do think some skepticism about how a new, complicated system is implemented is warranted.

-hamstergeddon | 6 hours ago
+hamstergeddon | a month ago

 I'm definitely not doing this.
 And it sounds like avoiding it isn't going to be too painful for my personal needs?